YuvrajVamp7K/StockPricePredictor/README.md

 ## Conclusion

-This project provides a basic but functional model for predicting stock price movements and changes using machine learning.
+This project provides a basic but functional model for predicting daily stock price movements and changes using machine learning.
 It's a great starting point for building more advanced financial models.